-Here are answers to some of the questions we hear most often.
+Here are answers to some of the questions that often arise.
 If there is something you were wondering about that doesn’t appear here, please give a us call and we will be glad to answer it for you.

 Thousands of individual processes and chemical interactions occurring within a cancer cell determine whether the cell will or will not respond to treatment with a chemotherapy drug.
-Personalized cytometric profiling assesses the combined effect of all of these processes as they occur in real time within your living cancer cells.
+Precision Functional Cancer Profiling assesses the combined effect of all of these processes as they occur in real time within your living cancer cells.

 A biopsy sample containing living cancer cells is removed from your body thorough surgery or other biopsy procedure.
 In our laboratory, the cancer cells are extracted from the sample, taking great care not to harm them.
 Your living cancer cells are distributed among several 96-well polystyrene microtiter plates.
 Each well will contain about 10,000 of your cancer cells.
 A very broad range of anti-cancer drugs is selected by Dr. Weisenthal for testing against your cancer cells.
 A different anti-cancer drug or drug combination is added to each well.
 Your cells are held in carefully-controlled temperature and CO2 incubator conditions during a 96 hour exposure period.
 The cells are not "grown" or multiplied as in older methods as this could produce inaccurate test results.
 The testing process is not intended to precisely replicate what occurs in the human body - that would be impossible.
 Instead, the drug exposure conditions and drug concentrations were meticulously calibrated over many years of assay development to achieve the highest possible rate of correlation between what happens in the laboratory and what happens in the patient.